This entry might come off as disgusting. Don't curr.

 Vomiting requires a lot of effort, effort over which you have no say, your body takes control of itself without you having a grasp of anything and, in that sense, it's pretty cool.
 Your body makes this effort for you, it doesn't matter at all if you have the physical or mental energy to do it.

 I guess I see some kind of relationship to singing, because it's a situation in which something is coming directly out of the body.
 In that way, they are both visceral and raw and it doesn't get more honest than that.
-So for "Plague", I guess, there is something of that happening.

 I don't know what "that" is.
 Do I think there is some sort of evil in me and I'm releasing it to the world?
-No. Is there something inside me I want to get rid of?
-Sometimes.
+No.

 I certainly don't picture the overwhelming feelings that I have in my chest sometimes that way.
 I picture that specifically as an explosion, not something that makes its way out through my orifices.